davmor21/miniproject2DavonMorris/README.md

 The goal is to come up with a question and then see what API I can use to get the information needed to answer that question.

+The choice I made was based on an API for dog breeds on [API Ninjas](https://api-ninjas.com/)

 ## Getting Started

 ### Dependencies